ilmanzo/ilmanzo.github.com/content/post/measuring-test-coverage-on-binaries.md

 On the [previous post](https://ilmanzo.github.io/post/measuring-coverage-of-integration-tests/) we started our journey with a very simple scenario, and we used a [nice feature](https://go.dev/blog/integration-test-coverage) of the Go programming language to get a measure of how much % of the target program our test is exercising.

-This time I am going to experiment on a Proof of Concept about how can we obtain a test code coverage metric estimation for a normal binary program, **without any recompilation.**
+This time I am going to experiment a Proof of Concept about how we can obtain a test code coverage metric estimation for a normal binary program, **without any recompilation.**

 In this example we will pretend that our task is to write integration tests for the famous `gzip` program, and try to measure the progresses we are doing about *coverage* of our tests.